deepshitgoeshere/jona.io/blog/npm-guide.md

 ![nice](https://u.teknik.io/ItT633.png)

+(If you want a complete sheet of acceptable fields, consult [this document][5].)

 If you're too lazy to create this manually (like me), just use `npm init`.
-It walks you through creating a package.json with all of the most important parts.
+It walks you through creating a `package.json` with all of the most important parts.

 #### Your first package install